yatinappsmith/actions-cache/README.md

 #### Outputs

 * `cache-hit` - A boolean value to indicate an exact match was found for the key
-* `primary-key` - The primary key for reading or saving exactly matching cache.
+* `primary-key` - The primary key for restoring or saving exactly matching cache.

 > See [Skipping steps based on cache-hit](#Skipping-steps-based-on-cache-hit) for info on using this output

-### martijnhols/actions-cache/read@main
+### martijnhols/actions-cache/restore@main

 This action will read data from the cache and place it in at the provided path.